 Social justice organization dedicated to training future leftist political leaders

-The Center for Progressive Leadership (CPL) is a self-described “nonpartisan,” nonprofit 501(c)(3) “educational organization” dedicated to creating “a long-term infrastructure for developing tomorrow’s progressive leaders."
-Seeking out aspiring activists who will “work consistently and effectively for social justice,” CPL claims to have trained “thousands of promising political leaders from around the country.”
-CPL not only provides such prospects with instruction in the techniques of political and social activism, but also puts them in touch with willing donors and activist organizations in key voting areas.
+Established in 2003, the Center for Progressive Leadership (CPL) was a self-described “nonpartisan,” nonprofit “educational organization” dedicated to creating “a long-term infrastructure for developing tomorrow’s progressive leaders”—i.e., people of “diverse” backgrounds who could “effectively advance progressive political and policy change” thatpromotes “social justice.”
+All told, CPL trained at least 6,000“promising political leaders from around the country,” providing them not only with instruction in the techniques of social activism, but also putting them in touch with willing donors and activist organizations in key voting areas.

-Security: Viewing the U.S. as an unnecessarily aggressive, uncooperative, and destructive force in world affairs, CPL advises that “the United States must join with other nations and international organizations to fight terrorism and promote peace.”
+(4) Security: Viewing the United States as a disruptive and destructive force in world affairs, CPL advised the U.S. to finally “join with other nations and international organizations to fight terrorism and promote peace.”

-In CPL’s “Springboard Trainings,” “first-time and up-and-coming community activists and political organizers” learn how to “solidif[y] their progressive values” and “communicate those values effectively to various audiences in various situations or through various media.”
+The“Springboard Training Program” taught “first-time and up-and-coming community activists and political organizers” how to “solidif[y] their progressive values” and “communicate those values effectively to various audiences in various situations or through various media.”